-Certificate ProgramStudents earn a Professional Certificate in Environmental Policy or Climate Science and Policy by completing 24-26 credits of graduate coursework in the Bard Center for Environmental Policy, that must include:
+Certificate ProgramStudents earn a Professional Certificate in Environmental Policy or Climate Science and Policy by completing a minimum of 24 credits of graduate coursework in the Bard Center for Environmental Policy, that must include:

 • 3 credits of environmental economics or natural resource economics